WellSouth GPCME Professional Development Grant

 Grant Audit

-Grants maybe be subject to post event audit at WellSouth’s discretion.
+Grants may be subject to post event audit at WellSouth’s discretion.

 If audited, applicants are required to provide proof of purchase for the items claimed for.
 Where no proof of purchase can be provided, WellSouth may require the grant to be repaid.